ffurrer2/docker-yamllint/README.md

 ### Command line

-To lint the yaml files in your current directory, run the following command:
+To lint the yaml files in the current directory, run the following command:

 ```bash
 docker run -it --rm -v "$(pwd):/workdir" ffurrer/yamllint:latest .